ebrooks2002/Musical-Artist-Network/README.md

 ### Step 3: Run the Script

 Execute the `title_text.py` script.
 This will generate a CSV file containing the names of artists and their corresponding Wikipedia articles.
-The resulting CSV file will look like this:
+The resulting CSV file will look something like this:

 ---